Russian Liberation Army: Prague uprising

 During the march south, the first division of the ROA came to the help of the Czech partisans in the Prague uprising against the German occupation, which started on May 5, 1945.
 Vlasov was initially reluctant to agree to that move, but ultimately did not resist General Bunyachenko's decision to fight against the Germans.

 The first division engaged in battle with Waffen-SS units that had been sent to level the city.
 The ROA units, armed with heavy weaponry, fended off the relentless SS assault, and together with the Czech insurgents succeeded in preserving most of Prague from destruction.
-Due to the predominance of communists in the new Czech Rada ("council"), the first division had to leave the city the very next day and tried to surrender to US Third Army of General Patton.
-The Western Allies, however, were not interested in aiding or sheltering the ROA, fearing such aid would harm relations with the USSR.